-Revenue: \$103 million per year for three years, \$30 million annually in subsequent years
+Revenue: \$67 million per year for three years, \$25 million annually in subsequent years

 Economic development programs in New York City are administered by the Economic Development Corporation (EDC), a nonprofit organization, under contract with the city.
 EDC operates and maintains city-owned real estate and can retain surplus revenue to fund its own initiatives, in addition to grant money that it receives from the city and other sources.
+Because EDC is a non-profit acting on behalf of the city, this spending does not appear in the city's budget.

 EDC's real estate operations are extremely profitable.
-Since 2015, EDC has earned an average of \$276 million annually in gross operating revenue from sources such as rental income from city-owned properties, income from the sale of city-owned assets, and developer and tenant fees.
-Related expenses have averaged about \$107 million per year, leaving an average annual net operating income of \$168 million-a 59 percent profit margin.
+Since 2019, EDC earned an average of \$275 million in gross operating revenue each year from sources such as rental income from city-owned properties, income from the sale of city-owned assets, and developer and tenant fees.
+Related expenses have averaged \$121 million per year, leaving an average annual net operating income of \$154 million-a 56 percent profit margin.

 EDC must remit some of this net income to the city, though the amount is subject to annual negotiations with the Mayor and the Comptroller.
-Over the past three years, EDC has paid the city an average of \$80 million a year.
-EDC is allowed to retain the rest of its net operating income-\$88 million on average-to pay for its own activities.
+Over the past three years, EDC has paid the city an average of \$38 million a year.
+EDC is allowed to retain the rest of its net operating income-\$116 million on average-to pay for its own activities.
 These funds are in addition to grants it receives from the city and other sources, such as federal community development grants and capital project funds.

-EDC retains surpluses and over time has built up substantial cash reserves.
-At the end of 2017, EDC held \$145 million in unrestricted cash and investments.
-The Industrial Development Agency and Build NYC, two affiliated organizations staffed by EDC employees, had additional unrestricted investments worth \$50 million.
+EDC retains surpluses and build up substantial cash reserves.
+At the end of 2021, EDC held \$108 million in unrestricted cash and investments.
+The Industrial Development Agency and Build NYC, two affiliated organization staffed by EDC employees, had additional unrestricted investments worth \$21 million.

 This option would require EDC and its affiliates to remit their net operating income from real estate asset management activities to the city at the end of each fiscal year.
-Based on a recent three-year period, the transfers would net about \$30 million in city revenue, in addition to the funds the city currently receives from EDC.
-If the city were to sweep EDC's current unrestricted cash and investments over a three- year period, this would result in the transfer of another \$73 million per year for three years.
+Assuming EDC's recent staffing levels and programmatic spending are maintained, the transfer would net about \$25 million in city revenue, in addition to the funds the city currently receives from EDC.
+If the city were to sweep EDC's current unrestricted cash and investments over a three-year period, this would result in the transfer of another \$43 million per year for three years.

-Proponents might argue that EDC should not fund its policy agenda using revenue from city-owned property.
-They could contend that it would be more transparent if the city directly appropriated money for economic development in the context of competing needs, rather than allow EDC to retain revenue that would otherwise flow to the city.
+Proponents might argue that should not fund its policy agenda using revenue from city-owned property.
+They could argue that it would be more transparent if the city directly appropriated money for economic development in the context of competing needs, rather than allow EDC to retain revenue that would otherwise flow to the city.
 This would treat EDC like other revenue-generating city agencies, which are required to remit the revenue they raise to the city budget.
 They might also argue that the proposal would not compromise EDC's ability to manage city-owned properties, and that EDC could retain its policy functions-though paid for from the city budget.

-Opponents might argue that in addition to maintaining and investing in city-owned real estate, EDC already contributes hundreds of millions of dollars to the city's budget each year.
-They could also argue that EDC funds its own operations without any assistance from the city's general fund, which frees up funds for other needs.
+Opponents might argue that addition to maintaining and investing in city-owned real estate, EDC already contributes hundreds of millions of dollars to the city's budget each year.
+They could also argue that EDC funds its own operations without any assistance from the city's general fund, which frees up city funds for other needs.
 Finally, they could contend that EDC's expense spending is already monitored by the Mayor, the Office of Management and Budget, the Comptroller, and the corporation's independent board of directors.